thankgodandrew1/basic-calculator/README.md

 # Overview

-As a software developer aiming to expand my skills in Kotlin, this basic calculator project serves as a practical demonstration of the language.
+As a software developer aiming to expand my skills in Kotlin, this basic calculator project is a practical demonstration of the language.
-The software is a simple calculator application implemented in Kotlin, it's functionalities are centered on performing fundamental arithmetic operations and trigonometric functions.
+The software is a simple calculator application implemented in Kotlin, its functionalities are centered on performing fundamental arithmetic operations and trigonometric functions.

 ## Purpose

-The purpose of this project is to deepen my understanding of Kotlin's basic syntax, OOP concepts, and standard library functions.
+This project aims to deepen my understanding of Kotlin's basic syntax, OOP concepts, and standard library functions.
-Working on this basic calculator has helped solidified my knowledge on how to set up a Kotlin development environment and deepened my knowledge of Kotlin's capabilities in handling mathematical computations efficiently.
+Working on this basic calculator has helped solidify my knowledge of how to set up a Kotlin development environment and deepened my knowledge of Kotlin's capabilities in handling mathematical computations efficiently.

 ## JDK (Java Development Kit)